MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-go.md

 ### Query entities

-After you insert an entity, you can also run a query to get all enities that match a specific filter by using `NewListEntitiesPager` along with a string filter.
+After you insert an entity, you can also run a query to get all entities that match a specific filter by using `NewListEntitiesPager` along with a string filter.

 ```go
 filter := "PartitionKey eq 'gear-surf-surfboards'"